-First name of participant Middle initialLast name Birth date (month/day/year) // Age during activity Address City State Zip Has approval to participate in (name e of activity, orientation flight, outing trip, etc.) BMX Biking at Camp Perry

-INFORMED CONSENT, RELEASE AGREEMENT, AND AUTHORIZATION

-I understand that participation in Scouting activities involves the risk of personal injury, including death, due to the physical, mental, and emotional challenges in the activities offered.
-Information about those activities may be obtained from the venue, activity coordinators, or local council.
-I also understand that participation in these activities is entirely voluntary and requires participants to follow instructions and abide by all applicable rules and the standards of conduct.

-In case of an emergency involving my child, I understand that efforts will be made to contact me.
-In the event I cannot be reached, permission is hereby given to the medical provider to secure proper treatment, including hospitalization, anesthesia, surgery, or injections of medication for my child.
-Medical providers are authorized to disclose protected health information to the adult in charge and/ or any physician or health care provider involved in providing medical care to the participant.
-Protected Health Information/Confidential Health Information (PHI/CHI) under the Standards for Privacy of Individually Identifiable Health Information, 45 C.F.R. §\$160.103, 164.501, etc. seq., as amended from time to time, includes examination findings, test results, and treatment provided for purposes of medical evaluation of the participant, follow-up and communication with the participant's parents or guardian, and/or determination of the participant's ability to continue in the program activities.

-With appreciation of the dangers and risks associated with programs and activities including preparations for and transportation to and from the activity, on my own behalf and/or on behalf of my child, I hereby fully and completely release and waive any and all claims for personal injury, death, or loss that may arise against the Boy Scouts of America, the local council, the activity coordinators, and all employees, volunteers, related parties, or other organizations associated with any program or activity.

-NOTE: The Boy Scouts of America and local councils cannot continually monitor compliance of program participants or any limitations imposed upon them by parents or medical providers.
-List any restrictions imposed on a child participant in connection with programs or activities below and counsel your child to comply with those restrictions.

-List participant restrictions, if any: None 🗆

-Participant's signature Date

-Parent/guardian printed name Parent/guardian signature Date

-Area code and telephone number (best contact and emergency contact) Email (for use in sharing more details about the trip or activity)

-Contact the adult leader with any questions:

-Name Phone Email

-BC DY SCOUTS OF AMERICA ° L
+First name of participant Middle initial Last name Birth date (month/day/year) 11 Age during activity Address City State Zip Has approval to participate in (name of activity, orientation flight, out ting trip, etc.) BMX Biking at Camp Perry INFORMED CONSENT, RELEASE AGRE EMENT, AND AUTHORIZATIO ON . activities offered.
+Information about the ose activities may be obtained from the venue, acti cluding death, due to the physical, menta vity coordinators, or local council.
+I also ide by all applicable rules and the standa understand that participation in medical provider to secure proper treat to disclose protected health information Protected Health Information/Confident §§160.103, 164.501, etc. seq., as am ment, including hospitalization n to the adult in charge and/ oi ial Health Information (PHI/CH lended from time to time, inclu , anesthesia, surgery r any physician or he II) under the Standard udes examination find cact me.
+In the event I cannot be reached, or injections of medication for my child alth care provider involved in providing m ls for Privacy of Individually Identifiable Hings, test results, and treatment provide or guardian, and/or determination of the .
+Medical providers are authorized nedical care to the participant.
+Health Information, 45 C.F.R. d for purposes of medical behalf and/or on behalf of my child, I h ereby fully and completely rele ease and waive any a ng preparations for and transportation to nd all claims for personal injury, death, c unteers, related parties, or other organiza or loss that may arise against the ce of program participants or any limitat h programs or activities below and couns List participant restrictions, if any: Nor е 🗆 Participant's signature Date Parent/guardian printed name Parent/guardia signature Date Area code and telephone number (best contact ct and emergency contact) Email (for use in sharing more details about the trip or acti ivity) Contact the adult leader with any questions: Name Phone Email A I